 Have you ever felt as though you were the only person making the effort to keep a friendship alive?
 I know that I have.
 I joke a lot about not needing friends, but as I get older I really started thinking about what it means to be a friend and a good one at that.

 Do not set expectations for people.

 What I mean by not setting expectations is simply that.
 We as humans try to rationalize “Well if I do this or that a certain way, this person will act the way I want them to.”
 Reality check: YOU CAN’T MAKE ANYONE DO ANYTHING YOU WANT THEM TO.
 I have done this so many times.
-Sometimes to the point of becoming upset with someone because they were not able to read my mind and do what I what I imagined they should do.
+Sometimes to the point of becoming upset with someone because they were not able to read my mind and do what I imagined they should do.
 HOW DARE THEY DON’T READ MY MIND!
 Now all jokes aside, don’t expect someone to be anyone but themselves.
 Expectations disappoint no one but the one who sets them.
-We literally set up this scenario in our head of how this friends/friendships should be and become angry, jealous, upset or envious of the way the friend is acting.
+We literally set up this scenario in our head of how these friends/friendships should be and become angry, jealous, upset or envious of the way the friend is acting.
 Stop!
 You will absolutely sabotage a friendship that was meant as a blessing.

 Accept that people are busy.

 For anyone who goes to college, has a job, has kids, has a significant other, has a family, has fur kids (they are legit kids… let me tell you), etc. you know what I am talking about.
 We can all agree that a majority of us, after high school years, do not have much time for very many people.
 I know that sounds super shallow and horrible (welcome to America) but it’s reality.
 We become so busy with our own families and our own day to day schedule that fitting in coffee time with that friend that we haven’t seen in months seems impossible.
 It is normal to a certain degree.

 If you want to see your friend, make it a priority to see your friend.